fnky/sketch-dockpreview/README.md

 ## Custom Shortcuts

-If the default shortcuts doesn't fit you, it's easy to change:
+To change the default shortcuts:

 * Open **Keyboard Preferences** and select the **Shortcuts** tab.
 * Choose **App Shortcuts** from the list.